p4cket-hunt3r/Bruteforce-attack-/Readme.md

 For Termux:

-This tool not suitable for termux so check out my page (github)There is a new repository name : bruteforce 2
+This tool not suitable for termux so check out my page (github.com/p4cket-hunt3r)There is a new repository name : bruteforce 2 (only for termux)

 ---